CyberShadow/reveal.js/slides/60-imaging/70-imaging.md

 Notes:
 - The result looks something like this
 - (This is the Worms Armageddon logo)
+-->

 - Started working on my own image library
 - Redesigned it a few years ago
-- Inspired by std.algorithm and std.ragne
+- Inspired by std.algorithm and std.range
+  - Present everything as small, composable components
+  - Avoid implicit copying and prefer lazy evaluation
+  - Use templates for efficient code

 ----